distr_delay.Rmd

 estimation results to xpose database to create some commonly used

 diagnostic plots.
-All the functions provided in the xpose
+Majority of the plotting functions provided in the

 ## observations against population predictions